nodeshift/nodejs-reference-architecture/docs/development/testing.md

 _opinionated_ framework, as it provides its own set of assertions, spies/stubs/mocks, and other features (such as snapshot testing and code coverage) out-of-the-box.

-Jest is owned by Facebook.
+Jest is an now an [OpenJS Foundation project](https://openjsf.org/blog/2022/05/11/openjs-foundation-welcomes-jest/)

 ## Mocha - <https://mochajs.org>